dtsoden/Microsoft-PAL/README.md

 New-AzManagementPartner -PartnerId $MPN_ID
 Disconnect-AzAccount
 ```
+For more information, see [Sign in with PowerShell](/powershell/azure/authenticate-azureps).

 ### Use the Azure CLI to link to a new partner ID For User/Service Accounts